Nunca Voy a Olvidarte

 "Nunca Voy a Olvidarte" (English: "I Am Never Going to Forget You") is a song written by Roberto Belester and first recorded by Mexican grupero band Bronco for their album Salvaje y Tierno (1991).
 In the song, the protagonist is leaving and vows to never forget the time he spent with his lover.
 In 1993, Mexican singer-songwriter Cristian Castro covered the song on his album, Un Segundo en el Tiempo.
-Castro's version peaked at number-one on the Billboard Hot Latin Songs chart in the United States became his first number-one single.
+Castro's version peaked at number-one on the Billboard Hot Latin Songs chart in the United States, becoming his first number-one single.

 The song received a Lo Nuestro and a Billboard Latin Music award for Pop Song of the Year.
 It earned an award for Latin Pop Song of the Year at the ASCAP Latin Awards of 1994.
 In the following year, Puerto Rican-American recording artist La India covered the song as the lead single from her album Dicen Que Soy which peaked at number eleven on the Hot Latin Songs chart, number thirteen on the Billboard Latin Pop Songs chart, and number-one on the Billboard Tropical Songs chart.

 Background and recording

 "Nunca Voy a Olvidarte" was written by Mexican songwriter Roberto Belester for Bronco's album Salvaje y Tierno (1991).
 Belester composed songs for several well-known Mexican bands such as Los Yonic's and Los Bukis.
 The song tells of a protagonist who is leaving his lover and tells her that he is never going to forget her.
 In 1993, Mexican singer-songwriter Cristian Castro covered the song on his second studio album, Un Segundo en el Tiempo, which was produced by Alex Zepeda and released as the lead single from the album.
 According to Castro, he bought Salvaje y Tierno after hearing "Que No Quede Huella" on the radio and wanted to cover "Nunca Voy a Olvidarte" when he listened to it on the CD.
 The music video for Castro's cover was produced by Jorge Guerrero Fox Garza and filmed in Cuernavaca which features shots of Castro alone in an old country house near the fireplace and outside on the field remembering a woman he loved.
+The visual was nominated Latin Clip of the Year at the 1994 Billboard Music Video Awards, but ultimately lost to "Con Los Años Que Me Quedan" by Gloria Estefan.